Frequently Asked Questions.

 3. When can I pick my kitten up?

-Kittens are typically available to be picked up between 12 and 14 weeks, of course this also depends on if mom's ready for kittens to leave, or if something else arises up.
+Kittens are typically available to be picked up between 12 and 14 weeks of age.
+Of course, this also depends on if the mother is ready for her kittens to leave or if something else comes up.

-When your kitten leaves us, we will be sending you their medical record showing the dates of the veterinarian visits, shots and de-worming.
-We will also be sending home with you enough food to last you for 2-3 days in order to allow you time to purchase the same kitty food or to use it to wean the kitten onto what you will be feeding.
-We do recommend the kitten food we have them on, however that is up to you, and your research.
-You will not receive the paperwork to register your kitten until I receive the receipt/invoice from your vet that shows/states the kitten has been spayed/neutered, we will also call them to verify they have been spayed/neutered.
+When your kitten leaves us, we will be sending you their medical records showing the dates of their veterinarian visits, shots and de-worming.
+We will also be sending home with you enough food to last your kitty for 2-3 days, in order to allow you time to purchase the same kitty food or to wean the kitten onto a kitten food you will be switching to.
+We recommend the kitten food we have them on, however that choice is up to you and your research.
+You will not receive the paperwork to register your kitten until I receive the receipt/invoice from your vet that shows/states the kitten has been spayed/neutered.
+We will also call them to verify they have been spayed/neutered.